 Maturity bucket of cash inflows and outflows is an effective tool to determine bank's cash position; that estimates cash inflows and outflows with net deficit or surplus (GAP) both on a day to day basis and over a series of specified time periods.
 A bucket wise (e.g. call, 2-7 days, 8 days-1 month, 1-3 months, 3-12 months, 1-5 years, over 5 years) maturity profile of the assets and liabilities is prepared to understand mismatch in every bucket.
-A structural maturity ladder or profile is prepared periodically following guidelines of the Bangladesh Bank.
+A structural maturity profile is prepared periodically following guidelines of Bangladesh Bank.

-Liquidity Coverage Ratio and Net Stable Funding Ratio as on 31 December 2020 are given below:
+Liquidity Coverage Ratio and Net Stable Funding Ratio as on 31 December 2021 are given below:

-Particulars Amount

-Stock of High quality liquid assets 66,510.32

-Total net cash outflows over the next 30 calendar days 31,535.92

-Liquidity Coverage Ratio (%) 210.90%

-Available amount of stable funding 257,567.16

-Required amount of stable funding 244,162.68
+Particulars Amount Stock of High quality liquid assets 60,089.65 Total net cash outflows over the next 30 calendar days 41,448.82 Liquidity Coverage Ratio (%) 144.97% Available amount of stable funding 280,868.99 Required amount of stable funding 269,030.57

-Net Stable Funding Ratio (%) 105.49%